← Essays

 The Obsidian generation has been building maps of individual minds.
 The question is what happens when those maps start to connect.

-But there is a longer-horizon implication.
-If enough people externalize their intellectual fingerprints, you would have, for the first time, a detailed map of how ideas actually distribute across minds at scale.
-Not survey data on beliefs.
-Not citation networks in academia.
-A real map of which frameworks travel together, which questions cluster, which intellectual lineages are still alive in people who have never read their supposed originators.
+But there is a longer-horizon implication as well.
+If enough people externalise their intellectual fingerprints, you would have, for the first time, a detailed map of how ideas actually distribute across minds at scale: not survey data on beliefs, and not citation networks in academia, but a real map of which frameworks travel together, which questions cluster, and which intellectual lineages are still alive in people who have never read their supposed originators.
+That would be a genuinely new kind of knowledge.
+The Obsidian generation built the raw material; the question is whether anyone builds the infrastructure to make it collective.

 Your notes already contain your fingerprint.